yiliu9090/Deep_Gene_model/README.md

 # Deep Gene model
- Generate the Deep Gene Model
+## Introduction:
+Deep Gene is a coding project that I want to embark on for large scale computational study of

  This code tries to generate the Deep Gene Model from